 An interesting thing happens with deeper dish wheels.
 They can end up pushing the rider along the road.
 Sound too good to be true?
 This is what happens:

-A disk wheel takes a little more effort to get “wound up” but once going it is significantly easier to maintain the speed thanks to what we refer to as this centrifugal momentum.
+A disc wheel takes a little more effort to get “wound up” but once going it is significantly easier to maintain the speed thanks to what we refer to as this centrifugal momentum.

-In case anyone is asking, Disk wheels are used on the rear only. (the occasional exception being indoors velodrome racing) The reason is the effects of wind on the rear wheel are manageable whereas a disk front wheel would be extremely dangerous.
+In case anyone is asking, Disc wheels are used on the rear only. (the occasional exception being indoors velodrome racing) The reason is the effects of wind on the rear wheel are manageable whereas a disc front wheel would be extremely dangerous.

-Disk wheels are an expensive investment and if you are a serious non-draft triathlete or TT rider with a couple of thousand dollars to spare a disk wheel will give you great results but for many the price is outside the budget.
+Disc wheels are an expensive investment and if you are a serious non-draft triathlete or TT rider with a couple of thousand dollars to spare a disc wheel will give you great results but for many the price is outside the budget.

 The good news is deeper dish carbon wheels exhibit to a lesser extent these same characteristics.
 The 80mm R.80 and 88mm C88 rear wheel in the TLR TT Combos are a great mid-point option, allowing ease of braking at corners but still building nice momentum on the straight sections.